Gibraltar Botanic Gardens: Events

-The Alameda Open Air Theatre was inaugurated once again on 12 April 1996 at four o'clock with three bands of music playing - the same number of bands as had attended 180 years before to the hour at the opening of the Alameda Gardens in 1816.
-In order to extend its use from just theatre to general use, a number of new features were introduced, like the waterfall and lake - the largest area of open fresh water on the Rock, with Koi Carp and a collection of exotic lilies.
+The Alameda Open Air Theatre was inaugurated once again on 12 April 1996 at four o'clock with three bands of music playing – the same number of bands as had attended 180 years before to the hour at the opening of the Alameda Gardens in 1816.
+To extend its use from just theatre to general use, a number of new features were introduced, like the waterfall and lake – the largest area of open fresh water on the Rock, with Koi Carp and a collection of exotic lilies.

 Since its opening, this venue has been used for a variety of purposes, from beauty contests to band concerts, also weddings, dinner dances, conferences and variety shows.
 It also is the main venue for the GIB Fringe.

-The theater is available for hire and all proceeds will go directly into continued improvements in the theatre and in the rest of Gibraltar's historic and rapidly improving Alameda Gardens.
+The theatre is available for hire and all proceeds will go directly into continued improvements in the theatre and in the rest of Gibraltar's historic and rapidly improving Alameda Gardens.

-Useful information about the theater and its facilities:
+Useful information about the theatre and its facilities: